-Testosterone and Hair Loss
+Testosterone and Hair Loss – What is DHT?

 The National Institutes of Health (NIH) estimates that male pattern baldness, known as androgenic alopecia, affects an estimated 30 million women and 50 million men in the United States.
 This condition causes hair follicles to shrink, leading to finer hair that is more fragile.
 Eventually the hair follicles on the head become dormant and can no longer produce hair.

 Most people associate this form of hair loss with genetics or the aging process.
 However, hormones also play an important role.
 Scientists have determined that androgenic alopecia is related to a specific type of androgen hormone called dihydrotestosterone (DHT).
 This article will explore how DHT can contribute to hair loss and what you can do about it!

 DHT is a powerful androgen hormone that controls the development and maintenance of male characteristics.
 Some of the male characteristics that androgens are responsible for include hair on the chest, facial hair, a deep sounding voice, and increased muscle mass.
 Both men and woman have this androgens in their bodies, although men typically have higher levels.

 An enzyme called 5-alpha-reductase creates DHT from testosterone, which is another potent androgen hormone.
 Approximately 5% to 10% of a person’s testosterone is converted into DHT.
 It is created in the prostate gland, testes, adrenal glands, ovaries, and hair follicles.